Pictures of Tools

 691

-When Lowe's and Home Depot dropped the price on the 690 to $100 I picked one up and now truly have all three—the 690 plain vanilla router, the 691 D-handle router, and the 693 plunge router.
+When Lowe’s and Home Depot dropped the price on the 690 to $100 (≈2004) I picked one up and now truly have all three—the 690 plain vanilla router (≈1995), the 691 D-handle router (≈1996), and the 693 plunge router (≈1997).
 I like Porter-Cable tools a lot, because they are generally no-nonsense, no-frills, day in/day out, professional quality tools.
-I hope Pentair's recent sale doesn't mean a future reduction in quality.
+I hope Pentair’s recent sale (2005) doesn’t mean a future reduction in quality.
+By 2014, I no longer hold the line in such high esteem.
+Since I’m not much in the market for the type of tools they build, it matters less to me than it would have twenty years ago.

 Porter-Cable 693 1½hp Plunge Router